DFE-Digital/early-careers-framework/docs/source/npq/guidance.html.md

 Any attempts to submit duplicate declarations will return an error message.

-{inset-text}Note, providers should store the returned NPQ participant declaration ID for management tasks.{/inset-text}
+<div class="govuk-inset-text">Note, providers should store the returned NPQ participant declaration ID for management tasks.</div>

 For more detailed information see the specifications for this [notify DfE that an NPQ participant has started training endpoint](/api-reference/reference-v3.html#api-v3-participant-declarations-post).